A Captivating Speaker

 Jackie Crossman, Crossman Communications.

-Sue has that rare ability to stand in front of any audience and engage them due to her capacity to stay present and connected.
+Sue has that rare ability to stand in front of any audience and engage them; to stay present and connected whatever the topic.
 She clearly enjoys the process of communicating with people, and is noted for her humour, her empathy, her pithy ability to present complex ideas in an accessible manner, and her ability to powerfully convey and evoke a range of emotions.